bm2515/temporal-playground/README.md

-# Temporal Money Transfer Python Project Template
+# Temporal Example Python Project

-This is the code to support the tutorial at https://learn.temporal.io/getting_started/python/first_program_in_python/
+## Original Repository

+This repository is originally forked from [Temporal Money Transfer Example]https://github.com/temporalio/money-transfer-project-template-python).

 To use this code, make sure you have a [Temporal Cluster running](https://docs.temporal.io/docs/server/quick-install/) first.